Friday, August 23, 2013

 I long for those days when a virus was a tiny organism which eluded antibiotics.
 Do you have a cold?
 No, it’s just a virus.
 Then it would go away anyway with a little luck.
 Those were manageable virus which knew enough to exit when they weren’t welcome.
 Then there is the AIDS’ virus but let’s not go there.

 Now a single nerd with a grudge can bring down his high school, corporation, government or worse, me.
 I’d like to believe I’m more transparent than they are anyway and happily so.
-Must I live out my days with a firewall?
+Must I live out my days behind a firewall?
 Do I need to change my password as often as I change my mind over a menu in a Chinese restaurant?
 What about those secret questions such as my father’s middle name and my first pet?

 It’s a sci-fi world we have come to.
-Even at this late age with affairs whittled down to their elemental nub life is still a tangled web abetted by on-line essentials we have bequeathed to the Googles of the world.
+Even at this late age with affairs whittled down to their elemental nub, life is still a tangled web abetted by on-line essentials we have bequeathed to the Googles of the world.
 We’ve laid ourselves bare and are now told of a possible amplifier in the cottage cheese ceiling or a camera hidden in a dust mote.
 Take me Latvia, I’m yours.

 Come to think of it Latvia may have been my motherland.
 My mother was always vague about her lineage.
 Eastern Europe, Western Russia was the best she could do.
 Maybe some of those avid followers in Latvia share my DNA.
 Is that you, Igor, Inga?
 Why don’t we meet, say, in Tallinn, your sister country, and we can talk this over in civil tones over a glass of kvass.
 Now that you probably have my bank info and credit cards you can pay my way and charge it to that fictitious version of me.